 Back to Angela and her romantic getaway.
 She’s on 4G, and her data plan is off the charts this month.
 Can you keep her from spending more money on autoplay videos of Santorini?

-Your designer knows that user control is everything so visible controls for content that starts automatically, like carousels, image sliders, videos, animations or sounds, will enable users to make their own decisions on playing or stopping a specific element.
+Your designer knows that user control is everything so visible controls for content that start automatically, like carousels, image sliders, videos, animations, or sounds, will enable users to make their own decisions on playing or stopping a specific element.
 This can be an example of the autoplay video or a more chaotic scenario with background audio conflicting with a screen reader.

 What User Experience Designers Learn From Diversity

 UX/UI designers go deep into understanding your users; that’s what they do.
 They try to understand their different roles and their main goals.
 Then they dig into the broad scenario of skills, knowledge, and abilities they need to conform to their daily motivations, tasks, and executions, all at the AA level that you’ve defined for the project.

 Their approach is tackling users with differing abilities during their research, so they try to include them in the process as soon as possible.
 Don’t be afraid of this.
 If you enlarge your research spectrum, you find more and more specific needs.
 The goal is to ensure the designers can capture the differences and the similarities between the groups of users and get to an interface that serves them all.

 Consider that different types of disabilities or situational limitations require a set of digital ingredients that enable users to complete their tasks.
 This may range from an age-related impairment that demands things like a larger font or higher contrast to a blind user who hears the content from a screen reader.
 Designing for accessibility and meeting the accessibility standards means that you have to design the application to make sure that:

 - You write the content (headings, text, images, links...) in plain and straightforward language, structure it, and label it accurately.